WGBH-MLA/openvault3/app/views/exhibits/the-advocates.md

 When thinking about what topics to cover, he offered the following summary: “Each topic we pick must have four qualifications ...
 Is it a major problem?
 Is there somebody who can make a difference—who can listen to both sides and make a decision?
 Is it a decidable issue?
 Is it good TV?" [<sup>17</sup>](#footnote-17)

+Below is a clip of Roger describing that set of ideas while acting as a moderator on the show concerning our Cuba Policy.
+**See 00:00:59 - 00:01:18.**

+<iframe src="/embed/V_7E8B608E5AC04B809D9579EC9F5C1BBE"></iframe>

 <a name="anchor-6"></a>
 ### 6. Involving a decision-maker.

 For the show to be truly effective, though, the issue at hand would not just be one for the citizen but, ideally, be presented to a real person “who can make a difference.”
 Roger believed that a bigger impact would be made if the show could identify one particular individual from among those in power who was most able to do something about the “important trouble.”
 He believed the show shouldn’t “spend time explaining how big the problem is or how difficult it is to solve ...
 Instead, identify who is in a good position to do something about it and set out a specific, detached proposal of what he ought to do next."[<sup>18</sup>](#footnote-18)

 For example, one of the early shows available on the WGBH website, in which I was involved, invited Boston Mayor Kevin White to hear the arguments on whether or not, as Mayor, he should support a methadone maintenance program for heroin addicts.

-In this clip, you will see the advocates and moderator introduced.
-(You may return to the article when the time-bar at the bottom of the video reaches 0.42.)
+In the clip below, you will see the advocates and moderator introduced.
+**See 00:00:16 - 00:00:42**

 As the “man with a choice,” Mayor White was involved in the process, and was able to ask questions of the witnesses.
-Here is one example.
-(You may return to the article when the time-bar at the bottom of the video reaches 40.12.)
+Below is one example. **See 00:39:37 - 00:40:51**

+<iframe src="/embed/V_6626C08AA1AC4F2E90E1606E24607D6A"></iframe>

 Notwithstanding the importance of the decision-maker in the early versions of *The Advocates*, the idea of having a decision-maker was ultimately abandoned in the second season of the show, for reasons not clear from the record, except for references in some of Roger’s papers that good “decision-makers” were hard to find. [<sup>19</sup>](#footnote-19)

-For comparison, here is a similar opening for The Advocates from the episode on trucking deregulation in 1979 without any decision-maker presiding, even though the issue was apparently pending before Congress.
-(You may return to the article when the time-bar at the bottom of the video reaches 6.14.)
+For comparison, below is a similar opening for *The Advocates* from the episode on trucking deregulation in 1979 without any decision-maker presiding, even though the issue was apparently pending before Congress. **See 00:03:09 - 00:06:14**

+<iframe src="/embed/V_406305F1D1F04ED89BA1758165B12728"></iframe>

 <a name="anchor-7"></a>
 ### 7. Arguing as advocates, not partisans.

 In the first year of the show and for a while thereafter, the individual advocates were not identified with a point of view.
 We did not know which side we would be asked to argue; it was almost a flip of the coin, in that we didn’t know if we were going to be arguing in favor of this or against that.
 Roger saw individual advocates like British barristers who would make responsible arguments on either side, but not necessarily assert their own viewpoints.
 He said that he wanted the viewers to focus on the issues and not just cheer on their favorite advocate, who might be presenting a case they agreed with one week, and then another case they might not, the next.

-Here is a clip from the Methadone show emphasizing that impartiality, an explanation omitted from episodes in subsequent seasons as the advocates on the show became more identified with the arguments they presented.
-(You may return to the article when the time-bar at the bottom of the video reaches 58.39.)
+Below is a clip from the Methadone show emphasizing that impartiality, an explanation omitted from episodes in subsequent seasons as the advocates on the show became more identified with the arguments they presented. **See 00:57:51 - 00:58:19**

+<iframe src="/embed/V_6626C08AA1AC4F2E90E1606E24607D6A"></iframe>

 Roger did not want to formulate an issue for discussion, which put all “right-thinking” people on one side, but rather one that offered an open choice; on which a reasonable, well- intentioned man might decide, either way.
 The intention was to recognize that there was often a legitimate constituency on each side, and that there are pros and cons to public policy choices.
 He felt that “[t]he public should be made to know that law is a process and not all trial law and criminal law; that an adversary system doesn’t always pit good guys against bad guys."[<sup>20</sup>](#footnote-20)

 For example, I remember that during the show on expelling student disrupters, I was asked to argue in favor of automatic expulsion.
 My producers and I then found one witness against student disruption, President James Hester of New York University, and one in favor of automatic penalties, Harvard Law School Professor Alan Dershowitz (who was my instructor in criminal law at Harvard).
-As it happened, neither of them would embrace the whole proposition; nonetheless, framing the issue this way left some daylight for an alternative point of view.[<sup>21</sup>](#footnote-21)
+As it happened, neither of them would embrace the whole proposition; nonetheless, framing the issue this way left some daylight for an alternative point of view.[<sup>21</sup>](#footnote-21) Below is a clip showing that neither witness was testifying to support the whole proposition which I was charged to advocate. **See 00:00:52 - 00:01:52**

+<iframe src="/embed/V_790A41E1B0F946B49AFD99D7368B775B"></iframe>

 (This show is also available on the WGBH Open Vault.)
 Here is a clip showing that neither witness was testifying to support the whole proposition which I was charged to advocate.
 (You may return to the article when the time-bar at the bottom of the video reaches 1.53.)